 Defining audit boundaries for controlled substances

-- Product Scope: Which NDCs trigger audit capture?
-(Schedule II-V only, excluding OTC and Schedule VI)
+1. Product scope — which NDCs trigger capture?
+(Schedule II–V only; OTC and non-controlled excluded.)

-- Event Scope: Which state transitions require immutable logging?
-(Receipt, dispensing, return, destruction, transfer, inventory reconciliation)
+2. Event scope — which state transitions require immutable logging?
+(Receipt, dispense, return, destruction, transfer, reconciliation.)

-- Actor & Location Scope: Which roles, terminals, and physical vaults fall within the auditable perimeter?
+3. Actor and location scope — which roles, terminals, and physical vaults sit inside the auditable perimeter?

 import re